disnocen/bishtexa/README.md

 This is in contrast with the UNIX principle.
 I tried to fix that.

 ## Content
 I assume you have a consistent method to mangage the digital papers.
 For example by using *last_name_leading_author_date.pdf* method, as in *nakamoto08.pdf*.
-For this reason you only need an easy method to build your `bibliography.bib` file and an easy method to retreive the citation when you are writing the paper.
+For this reason you only need an easy method to build your `bibliography.bib` file and an easy method to retreive the citation-keyword when you are writing the paper.
 Occasionally you can forget how you saved your paper, for this reason a third script `paper.sh` is provided.

 There are three files:
 - `createBiblio.sh` create a bib entry for a pdf; there is currently some manual work to do, mainly because pdfs have not the right metadata